 Acreage is raising much of the capital ($50 million) by creatively carving out and borrowing against an existing asset that doesn’t really exist yet, classified as “non-U.S. intellectual property.”

-In other words, this is the rights to sell Acreage brands outside the United States, since the multistate operator lists no actual international assets in its filings.
+In other words, Acreage is selling the rights to sell its brands outside the United States, since the multistate operator lists no actual international assets in its filings.

 Will Canopy have to pay more for Acreage Brands?

 As detailed below, there is a scenario in which the intellectual property lender would own the rights to sell Acreage brands outside the United States if Acreage decides not to repay the IP loan due in February 2021.
 The IP lender would then sell the rights to recover the loan.

 This structure would create a conundrum for Canopy should it exercise its option to acquire Acreage after U.S. legalization.

 Under this arrangement, Canopy (and Constellation, its 35% owner) would not own the rights to sell Acreage brands in Canada – or any other non-U.S. location.
 This is akin to Molson buying Coors but not owning the right to sell the Coors brand outside the United States.

 Presumably, Canopy would want those rights in Canada for at least pancontinental marketing – and, ideally, global marketing – and to prevent competitors from diluting the Acreage brands.